Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Preliminaries

 resulting in \ac{mse}-optimal estimates, cf.~\cite[Ch.~10]{Kay1993} for details.
 More generally, the \ac{cme} is the optimal predictor for all Bregman loss functions, of which the \ac{mse} is a special case~\cite{1459065}.
 Application of Bayes' rule to $p(\vh\cnd\vy)$ yields

 Note that $p_\vn$ represents the noise \ac{pdf}.
 By inspection of~\eqref{eq:cme-bayes}, it becomes clear why the \ac{cme} is difficult to compute.
 First, it requires access to the unknown and difficult-to-determine prior $p(\vh)$, necessitating an estimate of $p(\vh)$.
 Second, an approximation of the integral in~\eqref{eq:cme-bayes} is required since, in general, there exists no closed-form solution.
+Another approach may involve directly approximating $p(\vh\cnd\vy)$, e.g., with Monte-Carlo sampling methods.
+Nevertheless, this would, in general, still necessitate calculating an intractable integral over $p(\vh\cnd\vy$) to yield $\E[\vh\cnd\vy]$.
+Consequently, such procedures' applicability would be limited, especially in time-sensitive applications.